wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 # Migration
-This is a beta trial migration doc for the operator from collector manual and helm installation.
+This is a migration doc for the Operator from the manual and Helm Collector and proxy installation.
-If you would like to test out the new operator in parallel with your existing manual or helm installation, use the [wavefront-allow-legacy-intall.yaml](../deploy/kubernetes/scenarios/wavefront-allow-legacy-install.yaml) template.
+If you want to test the new Operator in parallel with your existing manual or Helm installation, use the [wavefront-allow-legacy-intall.yaml](../deploy/kubernetes/scenarios/wavefront-allow-legacy-install.yaml) template.

 ## Migrate from Helm Installation